Organum Mathematicum: History

 In 1661, 11 years after the publication of Musurgia Universalis, which contains a description of a similar, but more limited device, the Arca Musarithmica, Kircher sent an Organum Mathematicum to Gottfried Aloys Kinner, the tutor to the 12-year-old Charles Joseph, Archduke of Habsburg, for whom the Organum was likely intended.
 Kircher enclosed instructions in a drawer in the base of the device, as well as a set of mathematical instruments.

 The Organum Mathematicum was later described in a 1668 book of the same title by Gaspar Schott, who was Kircher's pupil.
 The book includes numerous excerpts from the original manual.
 There is also a portrait of the young Charles Joseph who had died four years earlier.
 There are no surviving Organums which closely resemble the device illustrated in Schott's book, but there are three known devices, likely of Jesuit manufacture, which contain essentially the same content.

 Topics

 The device described in Schott's book was divided by functionality into 9 main sections, each of which contained approximately 24 rods.

 Arithmetic

 The arithmetic rods included a set of Napier's Bones.
-They were capable of assisting with multiplication of multi-digit numbers, and producing quotients.
+They were capable of assisting with the multiplication of multi-digit numbers and producing quotients.